(THIS PAGE WILL BE UPDATED AS CHANGES TO SERVICES OCCUR) – Last Updated 04/10/2021 – see updates in bold below)

 * If the stress of managing this situation becomes very unmanageable, you’re not alone.
 This is a brand new way of life for almost all of us.
 If you are struggling with this and are having thoughts of self-harm, suicide, or other distress, you may consider the following resources:

 National Suicide Prevention Hotline: 1-800-273-TALK (1-800-273-8355)

 211 – Most counties have local helplines that may also include crisis hotlines.
 Simply dial 211 from your phone to be connected.

 There is no right or wrong way to feel about COVID-19.
-This is a new situation for many of us today, and it is impacting lives in different and sometimes harsh ways.
-If you have a low level of concern, you are not under-reacting (please use good sense to follow local government recommendations for social distancing).
+While it has been about a year since this started affecting us, this has been a new situation for many of us, and it is impacting lives in different and sometimes harsh ways.
+If you have a low level of concern, you are not under-reacting (please use good sense to follow local government recommendations for distancing).
 If you are concerned and taking precautions and/or cancelling travel, you are not overreacting.
 If at any point between sessions you notice a level of fear or anxiety that is concerning to you or difficult to manage, please reach out via email / phone.